Pacifica Forum: Purpose

 After hosting two Holocaust deniers, it was listed as a hate group by the Southern Poverty Law Center (SPLC).
 A 2008 report by the SPLC stated, "The number of people attending Pacifica Forum meetings is less than half what it was two years ago — and it's mostly a different crowd.
 Among those who left were Mariah Leung and Jack Dresser, who regularly made presentations on Israel and Palestine as well as on other topics related to war, peace and justice.
 Dresser, a former Army psychologist during the Vietnam War, told the Intelligence Report that after the Anelauskas lectures, he spoke to Pacifica Forum attendees about the psychology of racism and its consequences, showing photos of lynchings and anti-Jewish Nazi propaganda posters.
 "Since Pacifica Forum is a public forum, Mariah and I had no objection to attendance by the self-described 'white separatists' and even entertained some hope of modifying their views," he emailed.
 "However, we could not allow them any control of programming in a forum with which our names were regularly associated.
 Orval declined to exclude their influence in programming decisions, and we thereupon formally dissociated ourselves."
-Its regular attendees respond that the forum is not a membership organization, and does not hold any positions itself.
-It offers a platform to all political views, including Zionism and anti-fascism.
+Its regular attendees responded that the forum was not a membership organization, and did not hold any positions itself.